tensorflow/tensorboard/tensorboard/plugins/custom_scalar/README.md

 ## Overview

-In turn, the *custom* scalar dashboard lets users
+The *custom* scalar dashboard lets users

 1. Create line charts with custom combinations of runs and tags by assigning each chart a list of regular expressions for tags.